VBernasconi/digital_musicology/milestone2.md

 # Understanding the impact of the Cold War on Billboard Charts:  _When the American society reflects on music creation_

 ### Introduction
 The Cold War period, whose years from 1958 to 1995 will be analysed in the present project, saw the rise of many major and diverse cultural movements.
 This flourishing time also enabled an important increase in the diversity of musical genres.
 Regarding these prompt changes and the socio-economico-political climate, we would like to understand how major genres evolved over time and try to determine, in a second phase of the project, the possible correlations with concomitting historical events.
-In order to conduct the research, we worked with the Billboard Charts that provides the weekly top 100 listened musics in the United States.
+In order to conduct the research, we worked with the Billboard Charts that provides the weekly top 100 listened musical pieces in the United States.
 The ranking of the Billboard is based on physical and digital sales, radio play, and online streaming in the United States.

 ### Research Question and Hypothesis
 Regarding our main research question, which is to understand the evolution of music from 1958 to 1995 and how it might have been impacted by contemporary events, we developed three main hypothesis that will have to be tested throughout the conduct of the project:
 1. Based on the 6 following selected features, we expect to see significant variations in a set of major genres:
     * **key**: no specific hypothesis was determined regarding this feature.
     * **loudness**: it corresponds to the overall loudness of a track in decibels (dB).
-A hypothesis would be to see an increase of loudness in rock-related genres musics.
+A hypothesis would be to see an increase of loudness in rock-related genres musical pieces.
-    * **duration_ms**: our hypothesis is that the duration of musics may tend to be shorter, regarding the growing stressful context.
+    * **duration_ms**: our hypothesis is that the duration of musical pieces may tend to be shorter, regarding the growing stressful context.
     * **time_signature**: our hypothesis is that, regarding the experimental artistic context, some new time signatures might arise.
 However there should be an important convergence to a 4:4 time signature.
-    * **tempo**: the major hypothesis regarding this aspect it that musics tend to have a faster tempo, regarding the stressful context for the US civil society
+    * **tempo**: the major hypothesis regarding this aspect it that musical pieces tend to have a faster tempo, regarding the stressful context for the US civil society
-    * **mode**: according to what has been presented in class, we expect an increasing equilibrium between the repartition of major and minor modalities within musics.
+    * **mode**: according to what has been presented in class, we expect an increasing equilibrium between the repartition of major and minor modalities within musical piecess.
 The two major hypothesis regarding these features are that music will tend to be shorter, and tempo faster (according to literature, an increase up to 120-125 beats per minute).
 2. In general, we also expect to see divergent developments between the different genres.
 According to the increasing diversity of genres, we assume that the difference for the above features in-between similar genres, such as all the pop variety, is minimal.